sustainable_energy svg

 Co-founder and CEO

-Bsc & Msc in Business Engineering - Supply Chain at KU Leuven, Msc in Renewable Energy Engineering at IST Lisboa, KTH Stockholm.
+Master’s degree in Business Engineering – Supply Chain from KU Leuven.
+Master’s degree in Renewable Energy Engineering from IST in Lisbon and KTH in Stockholm.

 Tommaso Mura